Development and Cooperation

 Fragility, conflicts, violence and human rights violations are the major challenges in fighting poverty

-Reports on the effectiveness of Swiss actions
+Reports on the activities, results and effectiveness of Swiss international cooperation.

 Using and incorporating the knowledge of federal agencies, cantons and communes; engaging in political dialogue with governments with a view to achieving reforms or better economic and social conditions